Avoid Fair Housing Pitfalls as a Texas Landlord

 If you want one north star as a landlord, it’s this: use the same criteria, the same steps, and the same documentation for every applicant and resident.

 Good intentions don’t protect you as much as a clean, repeatable process does.
+In addition, a documented process is easier to train, audit, and defend if a complaint ever comes up.

-Use written rental criteria (and actually follow it)
+Use written rental criteria and actually follow it

 A common pitfall is having standards “in your head.”
 Another is having written criteria but bending them when you feel like it.